 Ingredients For Ezekiel Bread Recipe

-Sprouted lentils: Lentils that have been sprouted to enhance their protein content and digestibility, adding a subtle earthiness to the bread.
+Sprouted lentils: Lentils that have begun to sprout, adding protein and a unique texture.

-Honey: A natural sweetener that adds a touch of sweetness and helps to activate the yeast.
+Honey: A natural sweetener that helps feed the yeast and adds a touch of sweetness.

-Salt: Enhances the flavor of the bread and helps to control the fermentation process.
+Salt: Enhances the flavor of the bread and balances the sweetness.

 Technique Tip for This Bread